5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 Caspases

-Caspases (Cys-asp-proteases), not to be confused with Cas9 (CRISPR associated protein 9, an RNA-guided DNA endonuclease) is a protease which, when active, can lead to cell death, or, in a less austere outcome, initiate the inflammatory response (sometimes good, often bad or even fatal).
-They have an active site nucleophilic Cys and cleave peptide bonds after an Asp in target proteins.
+Caspases (Cys-asp-proteases), not to be confused with Cas9 (CRISPR-associated protein 9, an RNA-guided DNA endonuclease), are a protease that, when active, can lead to cell death or, in a less austere outcome, initiate the inflammatory response (sometimes good, often bad, or even fatal).
+They have an active site nucleophilic Cys that cleaves peptide bonds after an Asp in target proteins.
 All caspases (13 in humans) have an N-terminal pro-domain followed by large and small protease catalytic domain subunits.
 As with other proteases, it is found as an inactive zymogen.
 Why is this important?

-To become activated, they are recruited to a scaffolding protein, which is activated by the removal of the N-terminal domain of the zymogen and then a second cut between the large and small catalytic subunits.
+To become activated, they are recruited to a scaffolding protein, which is activated by the removal of the zymogen's N-terminal domain, followed by a second cut between the large and small catalytic subunits.
 The enzyme that does this is caspase itself in an autocatalytic step.
-There are three kinds of caspases, two of which are involved in programmed cell death.
-We'll discuss the inflammatory cytokine processing of Caspase-1.
-Once activated, the initiators activate other effector (executioner) caspases in the cell).
+There are three caspase types, two of which are involved in programmed cell death.
+We'll discuss the processing of Caspase-1 by inflammatory cytokines.
+Once activated, the initiator caspase activates other effector (executioner) caspases in the cell.
 The inflammasome activates caspase 1.

 Two major domains are found in Caspase 1: the caspase recruitment domain (CARD), which mediates self-interaction with scaffold and adaptor proteins in the inflammasome for activation, and a proteolytic catalytic domain, as shown in Figure \(\PageIndex{26}\).
 All domain structures in the section were obtained using Conserved Domains from the NCBI (https://www.ncbi.nlm.nih.gov/Structure/cdd/wrpsb.cgi) or the Simple Modular Architecture Research Tool (SMART) at the EMBL ( http://smart.embl-heidelberg.de/smart/set_mode.cgi?NORMAL=1 ).
 Uniprot was used for protein (FASTA) sequences (http://www.uniprot.org/uniprot/).
 We will see the CARD domain often.